westminsterwooster/wpc-tech-docs-guest/docs/documentation/video/turning_projector_on.md

 This article details turning on the projector.

 The remote must be used to turn the projector on/off.
-The on/off buttons on the wall outside of the chair/server rack/choir closet above the inputs no longer work to turn the projector on/off.

-Follow the steps below to retrieve the remote and power on the projector.
+The on/off buttons on the wall outside of the chair/server rack/choir closet above the inputsote and power on the projector.

 ---